 Weaknesses: controlling, aggressive, skeptical, self-centered, insensitive.

-9. The Peacekeeper: good listener and excellent mediator.
+9. The Mediator: good listener and excellent mediator.
 Wants to maintain peace and harmony, avoid conflict, has difficulty making decisions.

 Strengths: helpful, generous, peacemaker, open-minded, empathetic.